How you can prepare for an emergency

-- Knowing what needs to be done makes it easier to stay calm if an emergency should occur.
+- Knowing what actions to take makes it easier to stay calm if an emergency should occur.
 Preparation is the key to survival.

-- By planning ahead, you can reduce the risk of injury and damage to property.
+- By planning ahead, you can reduce the impact of an emergency on yourself and your family.

 - Don’t wait until it’s too late.

 Your own plan - preparing an emergency plan

 It makes good sense to take a few basic precautions to prepare your family and your home.
 Make sure all family members are involved and know their role.

 - Check you have adequate household and contents insurance.

 - Find out where to turn off power, gas and water supplies.

 - Store important documents like wills, passports, photos and birth certificates in a fire/water resistant container or safe deposit box.